-Adjustments and/or terminations of special rate schedules resulting from this year's annual review will take effect on the first day of the first applicable pay period beginning on or after January 1, 2017.
-If there is no GS across-the-board base pay adjustment in 2017, the amount of the special rate adjustment will be zero, unless (1) an adjustment greater than the GS pay adjustment is approved or (2) special rates are reduced.
-Any such adjustment will take effect on the first day of the first applicable pay period beginning on or after January 1, 2017.
+Adjustments and/or terminations of special rate schedules resulting from this year's annual review will take effect on the first day of the first applicable pay period beginning on or after January 1, 2022.
+If there is a 2.2 percent GS across-the-board base pay adjustment in 2022, the amount of the special rate adjustment will be 2.2 percent, unless (1) an increase greater than the GS base pay adjustment is approved, (2) an increase less than the GS base pay adjustment is approved, or (3) a special rate is reduced or terminated.
+Any such adjustment will take effect on the first day of the first applicable pay period beginning on or after January 1, 2022.
 However, OPM may authorize new schedules and changes in existing special rate schedules at any time during the year if all the required criteria for establishing or adjusting special rates are met.
-(Note: Incomplete requests for special rate supplement increases greater than the January 2017 GS base pay adjustment may delay OPM review and approval beyond the first day of the applicable first pay period beginning on or after January 1, 2017.)
+(Note: Incomplete requests for special rate supplement increases greater than the January 2022 GS base pay adjustment may delay OPM review and approval beyond the first day of the applicable first pay period beginning on or after January 1, 2022.)